 Designated Safeguarding Team

-At Westfield we have a small team of people who are designated safeguarding officers, led by the Head Teacher, who is the designated Safeguarding lead.
+At Westfield we have a team of people who are designated safeguarding officers, led by the Head Teacher, who is the designated Safeguarding lead.

 What does a Designated Safeguarding Person do?

 The role of the Designated Safeguarding Person was specified in the Children Act 2004 and ensured every organisation had a “named person” for safeguarding children and young people.
 Prior to that, the role had frequently been known as the Child Protection Officer.
 The Designated Safeguarding Person has a responsibility at both a strategic level within the organisation and on a day to day basis.

 Key Aspects of the Designated Person role includes: